garylirocks/quickrefs/github.markdown

 - Hosted by GitHub in a Docker container, running on a VM
 - The VM
   - The VM is dedicated to you
-  - Code is cloned to `/workspaces` directory in the VM and them mounted into the dev container
+  - Code is cloned to `/workspaces` directory in the VM and then mounted into the dev container
 - The Container
   - Based on `devcontainer.json`, or a default image based on Ubuntu is used
   - If no `devcontainer.json` exists, you will be using a default image